 Mathematics - Students who are strong in math are encouraged to take MATH 330 (Number Systems) instead of MATH 314 (Discrete Mathematics).
 Students with a strong math background may take MATH 381 (Graph Theory) as their Math elective.
-The following Binghamton University course can be substituted for MATH 327: MATH 448 (Introduction to Probability and Statistics II).
+The following Binghamton University course can be substituted for MATH 327: MATH 448 (Introduction to Probability and Statistics II), which has a prerequisite of MATH 323 and MATH 447.

 Free Electives - May be filled by extra courses from any of the areas listed above, SOM courses, or additional Computer Science courses.
 A maximum of 2 HWS credits may be counted as Free Elective credits.
-At least four of these credits must be in humanities, social sciences, arts and other disciplines (excluding computer science) that provide breadth of background.
+At least four free elective credits must be in Liberal Arts and Science in order to ensure the 60 credits needed for a BS degree.
 CS 110 counts as a free elective.